tkhq/docs/docs/documentation/concepts/policy-management/Policy-examples.md

 ## Signing control

-#### Allow a specific user to sign transactions with a specific wallet
+#### Allow a specific user to sign transactions with any account address within a specific wallet

 ```json
 {